lemonde/sirius-import-article/README.md

 ## Required data

-To create an `article` on Sirius API we use the `createArticle` mutation with a `createArticleInput` param. (browse "Docs" on your graphql playground)
+To create an `article` on Sirius API we use the `createArticle` mutation with a `createArticleInput` param. (browse "Docs" on your graphQL playground)

 The minimal required fields to create an article are article layout id (`layoutId`) and editorial type id (`editorialTypeId`).